 If your Tesla home wall charger is charging slowly, you should be aware that the charging speed depends on factors such as the maximum charge speed or the maximum output of your circuit breaker.

 If you are experiencing a serious issue with your charger, you should contact a Tesla certified professional.
-Specialists have the necessary expertise to handle maintenance and or repairs.
+Specialists have the necessary expertise to handle maintenance and repairs.
 They can determine what needs to be done with your charger, so you can use it safely, and for as long as possible.

 Contact Santella Electric for Your EV Charging Needs!